 At the appropriate time, you will be asked to sign RGL’s Litigation Management Agreement (LMA).
 This will authorise RGL to act on your behalf in the analysis, management and pursuit of your claim against the defendants.
 It will also authorise us to conclude the funding and insurance arrangements that must be finalised on the claimants’ behalf before legal proceedings can be commenced.

 A “class action” is a US legal device.
-There is no UK equivalent in the context of the claims against Link and Hargreaves Lansdown.
+There is no UK equivalent in the context of the claims against Hargreaves Lansdown.
 Large numbers of claimants can, however, come together to pursue “group litigation”, in which each claimant must proactively join up to (in other words, you must “opt in” to) the legal proceedings.
 In the English Courts, group litigation requires the facts/circumstances of the various relevant individual claimant’s cases or the relevant legal issues to be identical or similar.
 In a group litigation, each legal case stands on its own merits, which is why it is very important for you to provide, when requested, any documents and other information relevant to your claim.

 Pursuing legal action against large businesses and corporations is an extremely difficult, time consuming and expensive endeavour.
 Bringing a claim as one of a large group of claimants is far more efficient and effective.
 RGL Management is a litigation specialist, with extensive expertise in law, investment banking, corporate operational management and claimant communication, all of which are essential when managing a large complex legal action.
 Before legal proceedings are commenced, the RGL Woodford Group Litigation claimants will be armed with the necessary funding and insurance and be represented by a top legal team, so as to match the defendants’ lawyers and resources.
 You can read more about our relevant skillsets, and our approach to group litigation on this page of our website.